 Thailand’s biggest improvement is there was no incidence of the government accepting or endorsing any offers of assistance from or collaboration with the tobacco industry in implementing health policies.

 Thai Tobacco Monopoly’s change in marketing strategies led to its corporatization and name change on May 14, 2018, to the “Tobacco Authority of Thailand” (TAOT); however it remains a state-owned enterprise under the jurisdiction of the Ministry of Finance.
 Although the Tobacco Products Control Act 2017 bans all tobacco-related CSR activities, TAOT regularly carries out CSR activities as part of its public relations activities.
 In 2019, TAOT collaborated with government agencies and representatives to conduct trainings and so-called CSR activities.

 No benefits were given to the tobacco industry.
 However, there is still a tax exemption for rolling tobacco.

-Since the government owns the TTM, there were regular quarterly meetings between TTM and senior officers from the Ministry of Finance.
+Since the government owns the TTM, there were regular meetings (each trimester or four times a year) between TTM and MOF high level officers.
 TTM involved government officials in their smuggling control program.

 Retired senior government officials have regularly been appointed as TTM board members.
 Current government officials such as a senior officer from the Excise Department and the Ministry of Finance are TTM board members.
 Since the TTM is a state enterprise, the appointment is seen as normal.